triyangle/Hivolts/README.md

 ### Description

 The specification of this project was to reimplement the Hivolts game with updated graphics.
-We have successfully reproduced the game to play like the original as according to the specifications on paleyontology.com.
+We have successfully reproduced the game to play almost like the original as according to the specifications on paleyontology.com.
 We have designed new and updated graphics to meet the criterion, as well as created an option to toggle between old-school pixel graphics and more modern graphics.
-In addition, the game features were updated to include variable grid size, allowing the player to play on a bigger board.
+In addition, the game features were updated to include variable grid size, allowing the player to play on a bigger board, and multiple keyboard movement schemes are supported.

 ### Current Errors

 There are currently a few subtle errors with mho movement.
 The specification calls for mhos to move in the order in which they are stored.
 It also declares rules that work best when mhos move in arbitrary order.
-To try to reconcile these different
+To try to reconcile these different rules we iterated through the mhos in order, but when they ran into each other we recursively tried to move them out of the way if they had not moved yet.
+This results in mostly acceptable behavior except in cases where multiple mhos try to move diagonally into the same row or column as the player.

 ### Code Overview